groloch/llm-finetuning-labs/README.md

     (And about 1,000 other questions that’ll pop up along the way.)

 The good news?
 With the right strategy, fine-tuning lets us get the most out of LLMs.
 The goal of this lab series is to guide everyone — from curious beginners to home experimenters to seasoned professionals — in mastering the art and science of fine-tuning.
 Let’s demystify it together!

-## How to

-First of all, the labs in this repo focus mainly on LLMs, but some methods should be transferrable to other fields of AI.
-Therefore, whether you're passionate about AI or simply curious, we hope you have something to learn and to enjoy here.

-If I were you, I would pick a notebook (start by the beginning!) and try my best to complete it using information found online.
-I would then compare my result with the correction.
-But you're free to do the way you want!
-I'd still recommend you take time to read all the text in the notebooks (maybe because it took me a lot of time to write it).

-All the notebooks are meant to be runnable both locally and on colab.
-I strongly recommend you use a GPU though, as LLMs are quite compute-intensive.